DonnieU/async-msc-save-scum/README.md

 5. Once all above are complete then run the PS script in a PS terminal.

 6. <CTRL+C> will terminate process.

+7. Enjoy being scummy!
+(Or, How I Learned to Not Lose So Much Progress.)